 Most violent crime affects rival gangs battling for territory.
 Few, if any incidents are targeted at foreigners.
 And when the goons fight, it gets nasty.
 We're talking frag grenades and assault rifles.
 In fact, a least a dozen grenades, stolen from the country's military, remain unaccounted for.

 The type of crime to most likely affect visitors are muggings and other assaults, which happens mostly at night.
 This means one thing: take cabs after sunset.
 Even walking with a group makes you vulnerable to armed thugs.
 Make sure to only take cabs with green licence plates, and don't share it with strangers.

-Most incidents in the capital city occur around George Street and Kraal Road, but it's not a reason to slack anywhere else.
+Most incidents in Belize City occur around George Street and Kraal Road, but it's not a reason to let your guard down anywhere else.
 If confronted with an assailant, don't resist.
 A human life doesn't have much value to a criminal, who will think nothing of shooting a victim who doesn't comply.